Meet the New MarketFront

 The site of the future Pike Place MarketFront was home to the Municipal Market Building, built for Market farmers and producers in the early ’20s.
 In 1974, the building caught fire and was demolished.
 Multiple feasibility studies and development proposals in the following years failed to be economically viable; development constraints included an active Burlington Northern Santa Fe train tunnel beneath the site and height restrictions within the historic district zone.

-Learn more about the new MarketFront from our donors and fans.
+Learn more about the new MarketFront from our earliest vision to our Grand Opening finale.